 For those needing guidance with writing and publishing, Mindful Healthy Life publisher Jessica Claire Haney offers a variety of services, including writing coaching, holistic business consulting and editing.
 Details and rates can be found here.

 For anyone interested in an apprenticeship-type arrangement, we would consider offering mentoring in exchange for receiving volunteer assistance with the site.

 Archival detail for reference only – no submissions accepted at this time

 We consider one-time blog posts by local parents who are not affiliated with a business or organization.
-The ideas must be specific and relevant to our readers, and they must come with personalized queries to info (at) mindfulhealthylife (dot) com.
+The ideas must be specific and relevant to our readers, and they must come with personalized queries to jessica (at) mindfulhealthylife (dot) com.
 However, our lead time to consider guest blog posts is at three weeks, and we cannot publish everything that is pitched to us.
 If you are able to format your own post in WordPress and if you can offer some kind of assistance to the site, be sure to let us know at the time of your query.

 Our website can also provide a platform for those seeking a wider audience.
 Writers who own a local business, work with a natural-minded company, or who represent an organization may write guest posts